- Get your turbine polishing equipment

 It is also efficient and robust.

-6. How does a drag finish machine polish turbine blades?
+6. How does a drag finishing machine polish turbine blades?

-A drag finish machine is a unique mass finishing machine for turbine blade polishing.
+A drag finishing machine is a unique mass finishing machine for turbine blade polishing.

-A drag finish machine is under the category of specialty finishing machines.
+A drag finishing machine is under the category of specialty finishing machines.

 It polishes by clamping the workpieces in specially designed holders that rotate.